Andereoo/TkinterWeb/tkinterweb/docs/HTMLFRAME.md

 ---
 #### **set_recursive_hover_depth**(depth)
 When a mouse hovers over an element in a webpage, the element under the mouse is flagged as hovered.
 TkinterWeb then marks the parent of that element repeatedly, up to the 15th degree.
 This works fine for most websites, but may cause a few websites to lag slightly.
-If this is the case, simply call `set_recursive_hover_depth` and set the *depth* to a smaller integer.
+If this is becoming an issue, simply call `set_recursive_hover_depth` and set the *depth* to a smaller integer.

 Parameters
 * **depth** *(integer)* - Specifies the number of recursions to apply the hover flag to.